821232/practice_1_local/README.md

 # this is just for practice
+# crete and delete all the thigs from here